Do you remember MS-DOS?

 I’ll tell you.

-I want to use it as my analogy for something extremely important – humans in society:
+I want to use it as my metaphor for something extremely important – humans in society:

 10: Switching on the PC is like the very first breath of life.

-30: The MS-DOS is the substratum upon which the heartbeat, (blip), exists and is the cause of its existence.
+30: The MS-DOS is the substratum upon which the heartbeat, (cursor), exists and is the cause of its existence.

 40: The first command line, (or line of programming), represents the gender of the child to whom the heart belongs.